 When I was a kid, I loved to draw.
 I loved to read.
 I could ride my bicycle for hours.
 This was my happiness.

 As I got older, I thought my interests should be more mature too.
 I thought I should like wine and fancy food, skiing and art museums, and it used to bother me that I didn’t.
 Over the years though, I’ve come realize that I don’t have to like something just because everyone else does or because I’m supposed to “at my age”.
 I hate wine.
-I’d rather have a Coke.
+I’d rather have coffee.
 I cringe at the thought of going into a museum but I could live at the zoo.
-I still love McDonald’s, children’s books, and television.
+I still love going to the park, children’s books, and television.
 I bike.
 I garden.
 I read.
 I write.
 I cook.
 And I am happy.

 Left to my own devices, I’m drawn to hobbies that are simple and cheap.